redstonedude0/DatalogTester/src/uk/ac/cam/gp/charlie/README.txt

 Notes for anyone working on the graql->ast transformation (Charles):
 - I've moved the AST stuff to uk.ac.cam.gp.charlie.ast
+- I think we need to tweak the AST stuff a bit, rather than having different ASTs for the schema, data, and tests.
+I think it'd be good to have a generic AST which represents one Graql statement, that way when it comes to building an interactive interface it'll be much easier to handle that input, and the tests are less constrained too.

 Notes for all: